Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The SRT sender and receiver have buffers to store packets.

 On the sender, latency is the time that SRT holds a packet to give it a chance to be delivered successfully while maintaining the rate of the sender at the receiver.
-If an acknowledgement (ACK) is missing or late for the configured latency, the packet is dropped from the sender buffer.
-The packet can be retransmitted, while the packet exists in the buffer for the latency window.
-On the receiver, a packet is delivered to an application from a buffer after latency time is passed, to recover from a potential packet loss.
-See sections {{tsbpd}}, {{too-late-packet-drop}} for details.
+If an acknowledgement (ACK) is missing or late for more than the configured latency, the packet is dropped from the sender buffer.
+A packet can be retransmitted as long as it remains in the buffer for the duration of the latency window.
+On the receiver, packets are delivered to an application from a buffer after the latency interval has passed.
+This helps to recover from potential packet losses.
+See sections {{tsbpd}},
+{{too-late-packet-drop}} for details.

-Latency is a value specified in milliseconds, which can cover hundreds or even thousands of packets at high bitrate.
-Latency can be thought of as a window that slides over time, during which a number of activities take place, such as report of acknowledged ({{packet-acks}}) and not acknowledged packets ({{packet-naks}}).
+Latency is a value (specified in milliseconds) that can cover the time to transmit hundreds or even thousands of packets at high bitrate.
+Latency can be thought of as a window that slides over time, during which a number of activities take place, such as the reporting of acknowledged packets (ACKs) ({{packet-acks}}) and unacknowledged packets (NAKs)({{packet-naks}}).

-Latency is configured through the capability exchange during the extended handshake process between initiator and responder.
-The Handshake Extension Message ({{handshake-extension-msg}}) has SRT receiver and sender TSBPD delay information in milliseconds.
-The maximum value of latencies from initiator and responder will be established.
+Latency is configured through the exchange of capabilities during the extended handshake process between initiator and responder.
+The Handshake Extension Message ({{handshake-extension-msg}}) has TSBPD delay information (in milliseconds) from the SRT receiver and sender.
+The latency for a connection will be established as the maximum value of latencies proposed by the initiator and responder.

 ## Timestamp Based Packet Delivery {#tsbpd}

-The goal of the SRT Timestamp Based Packet Delivery (TSBPD) mechanism is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving one (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
-In terms of SRT, it means to reproduce the timing of packets committed by the sending application to the SRT sender at the timing packets are scheduled for the delivery by the SRT receiver and ready to be read by the receiving application (see {{fig-latency-points}}).
+The goal of the SRT Timestamp Based Packet Delivery (TSBPD) mechanism is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving application (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
+It attempts to reproduce the timing of packets committed by the sending application to the SRT sender.
+This allows packets to be scheduled for delivery by the SRT receiver, making them ready to be read by the receiving application (see {{fig-latency-points}}).

 The SRT receiver, using the timestamp of the SRT data packet header, delivers packets to a receiving application with a fixed minimum delay from the time the packet was scheduled for sending on the SRT sender side.
-Basically, the sender timestamp in the received packet is adjusted to the receiver’s local (compensating for the time drift or different time zone) before releasing the packet to the application.
+Basically, the sender timestamp in the received packet is adjusted to the receiver’s local time (compensating for the time drift or different time zones) before releasing the packet to the application.
 Packets can be withheld by the SRT receiver for a configured receiver delay.
-Higher delay can accommodate a larger uniform packet drop rate or larger packet burst drop.
-Packets received after their "play time" are dropped if Too-Late Packet Drop feature is enabled (see {{too-late-packet-drop}}).
+A higher delay can accommodate a larger uniform packet drop rate, or a larger packet burst drop.
+Packets received after their "play time" are dropped if the Too-Late Packet Drop feature is enabled (see {{too-late-packet-drop}}).

 The packet timestamp (in microseconds) is relative to the SRT connection creation time.
-It is worth mentioning that the use of the packet sending time to stamp the packets is inappropriate for TSBPD feature since a new time (current sending time) is used for retransmitted packets, putting them out of order when inserted at their proper place in the stream.
 Packets are inserted based on the sequence number in the header field.
 The origin time (in microseconds) of the packet is already sampled when a packet is first submitted by the application to the SRT sender.
 The TSBPD feature uses this time to stamp the packet for first transmission and any subsequent retransmission.
-This timestamp and the configured SRT latency ({{srt-latency}}) control the recovery buffer size and the instant that packets are delivered at the destination.
+This timestamp and the configured SRT latency ({{srt-latency}}) control the recovery buffer size and the instant that packets are delivered at the destination (the aforementioned "play time" which is decided by adding the timestamp to the configured latency).

+It is worth mentioning that the use of the packet sending time to stamp the packets is inappropriate for the TSBPD feature, since a new time (current sending time) is used for retransmitted packets, putting them out of order when inserted at their proper place in the stream.

-{{fig-latency-points}} illustrates the key latency points during the packet transmission with TSBPD feature enabled.
+{{fig-latency-points}} illustrates the key latency points during the packet transmission with the TSBPD feature enabled.

 ~~~
               |  Sending  |              |                   |